andrewbaxter/spaghettinuum/readme.md

 As more and more domains get used and the number of meaningless suffixes proliferate, the trust provided by a domain name continues to decrease.
 Is that new bank at `futurebank.io` or `futurebank.cash` or `futurebank.xyz` or `futurebank.it` or (etc).
 What about typo squatting?
 What about creative names, like `lyft` vs `lift`?

-So safely browsing the web _today_ requires
+So safely browsing the web _today_ requires:

 1. Establishing trust for new websites via trusted channels: a friend linking you to a website, a company you're doing business with providing a pamphlet with their official website in-person
 2. Treating any other websites as untrustworthy: not typing in credit cards, providing your email address, etc